microsoft/hands-on-lab-azure-functions/docs/workshop.md

 Azure Functions is a `compute-on-demand` solution, offering a common function programming model for various languages.
 To use this serverless solution, no need to worry about deploying and maintaining infrastructures, Azure provides with the necessary up-to-date compute resources needed to keep your applications running.
 Focus on your code and let Azure Functions handle the rest.

 Azure Functions are event-driven : They must be triggered by an event coming from a variety of sources.
-This model is based on a set of `triggers` and `bindings` which let you avoid hardcoding access to other services.
+This model is based on a set of `triggers` and `bindings` which let you avoid hard-coding access to other services.
 Your function receives data (for example, the content of a queue message) in function parameters.
 You send data (for example, to create a queue message) by using the return value of the function :

-- `Binding` to a function is a way of declaratively connecting another resource to the function; bindings may be connected as input bindings, output bindings, or both.
+- `Binding` to a function is a way of connecting another resource to the function in a declarative way; bindings can be used to fetch data (input bindings), write data (output bindings), or both.
 Azure services such as Azure Storage blobs and queues, Service Bus queues, Event Hubs, and Cosmos DB provide data to the function as parameters.
 - `Triggers` are a specific kind of binding that causes a function to run.
 A trigger defines how a function is invoked, and a function must have exactly one trigger.
 Triggers have associated data, which is often provided as a parameter payload to the function.

 In the same `Function App` you will be able to add multiple `functions`, each with its own set of triggers and bindings.
 These triggers and bindings can benefit from existing `expressions`, which are parameter conventions easing the overall development experience.
 For example, you can use an expression to use the execution timestamp, or generate a unique `GUID` name for a file uploaded to a storage account.